sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 | Object classification | Excellent | Limited | Moderate | Good | ❌ |
 | Position | ❌ | Relative | Relative | Relative | Excellent |

-Don't blindly copy these ratings into your final presentation.
-Validate them experimentally and from manufacturer/technical documentation.
+These ratings should not be copied blindly into the final presentation.
+They should be validated experimentally and against manufacturer/technical documentation.

-30. Sensor Fusion Research
+## 30. Sensor Fusion Research
 This should be a major research topic.
 Learn:

- What sensor fusion means
+- What sensor fusion means
- Early fusion
+- Early fusion
- Late fusion
+- Late fusion
- radar + camera fusion
+- radar + camera fusion
- LiDAR + camera fusion
+- LiDAR + camera fusion
- GPS + IMU fusion
+- GPS + IMU fusion
- Kalman filtering
+- Kalman filtering
- object tracking
+- object tracking
- multi-object tracking
+- multi-object tracking
- confidence scores
+- confidence scores
- false positives
+- false positives
- false negatives
+- false negatives

-31. AI/ML Research
+## 31. AI/ML Research
-Don't just learn “AI.”
+The research should not be limited to learning “AI.”
-Determine exactly where AI is useful.
+It should determine exactly where AI is useful.
 Research:

- Object detection
+- Object detection
- YOLO
+- YOLO
- object classification
+- object classification
- object tracking
+- object tracking
- semantic segmentation
+- semantic segmentation
- road segmentation
+- road segmentation
- obstacle detection
+- obstacle detection
- anomaly detection
+- anomaly detection
- collision prediction
+- collision prediction
- time-to-collision
+- time-to-collision
- sensor fusion ML
+- sensor fusion ML
- edge AI
+- edge AI
- model latency
+- model latency
- model accuracy
+- model accuracy
- false-positive rate
+- false-positive rate
- false-negative rate
+- false-negative rate

-32. The Most Important AI Question
+## 32. The Most Important AI Question
 Ask:

 “What prediction does our AI make that a simple threshold/rule cannot make reliably?”
-If you can't answer that, don't use AI there.
+If this cannot be answered, AI should not be used for that function.
 Example:

 No AI needed